FAQs - Frequently Asked Questions

 In effect, we simply don’t have your money.
 In addition, the refund has to go back to the person who bought the ticket and not necessarily the passenger who received the ticket.
 Large corporations can get a much better turnaround time from banks and credit card companies, sometimes as low as 2-5 working days – with small amounts, some companies also finance the refund to facilitate it before they actually receive the money in from the credit card company.
 Larger amounts are subject to much more scrutiny hence the turnaround time.

-If you google “credit card refund delays” you will find some useful sites that explain, in detail, the processes involved – for example, on the following websites (please click) :
+If you google “credit card refund delays” you will find some useful sites that explain, in detail, the processes involved – for example, on the following website (please click) :

 As we sell mainly over the phone, for your security, we ask for an email or written request to initiate the refund process.